Hexalith/Hexalith.Contacts/README.md

 - SocialMedia
 - Other

-### ContactPoint
+### ProjectPoint

-The `ContactPoint` record represents a single point of contact for a person or entity, including:
+The `ProjectPoint` record represents a single point of project for a person or entity, including:

 - Name
-- PointType (of type ContactPointType)
+- PointType (of type ProjectPointType)
 - Value

 ## Documentation